vfarcic/devops24/manuscript/08-jenkins-cd.md

 ...
 ```

-In our case, the `agent` block contains `kubernetes`.
+In our case, the `agent` block contains a `kubernetes` block.
 That is an indication that the pipeline should create a Pod based on Kubernetes Cloud configuration.
 That is further refined with the `cloud` entry which specifies that it must be the cloud config named `go-demo-5-build`.
 We'll create that cloud later.
 For now, we'll have to assume that it'll exist.

-The benefit of this approach is that we can define part of the agent information outside Pipeline and help other teams worry less about the things they need need to put to their Jenkinsfile.
-As an example, you will not see a mention of a Namespace where the build should create a Pod that acts as Jenkins agent.
+The benefit of that approach is that we can define only part of the agent information outside Pipeline and help other teams worry less about the things they need need to put to their Jenkinsfile.
+As an example, you will not see a mention of a Namespace where the build should create a Pod that acts as a Jenkins agent.
 That will be defined elsewhere, and every build that uses `go-demo-5-build` will be run in that same Namespace.

 There is another, less obvious reason for using a `cloud` dedicated to the builds in `go-demo-5-build` Namespace.
 Declarative syntax does not allow us to specify Namespace.
-So, we'll have to have as many `cloud` configurations as there are Namespaces, or even more.
+So, we'll have to have as many `cloud` configurations as there are Namespaces, or more.

 The `label` defines the prefix that will be used to name the Pods that will be spin by the builds based on this pipeline.

 Next, we're defining `serviceAccount` as `build`.
 We already created that ServiceAccount inside the *go-demo-5-build* Namespace when we applied the configuration from *build.yml*.
 Now we're telling Jenkins that it should use it when creating Pod.

-Finally, we changed the way we define the Pod.
+Finally, we changed the way we define a Pod that will act as Jenkins agent.
 Instead of embedding Pod definition inside *Jenkinsfile*, we're using an external file defined as *yamlFile*.
 My opinion on that feature is still divided.
-Having Pod definition in Jenkinsfile (as we did in the previous chapter) allows me inspect everything related to the job from a single location.
+Having Pod definition in Jenkinsfile (as we did in the previous chapter) allows us inspect everything related to the job from a single location.
 On the other hand, moving Pod definition to `yamlFile` allows us to focus on the flow of the pipeline, and leave lenghty Pod definition outside.
 It's up to you to choose which approach you like more.
 We'll explore the content of the `KubernetesPod.yaml` a bit later.

 The next section in Jenkinsfile.orig is `environment`.